GavinHaLab/PDX_mouseSubtraction/README.md

     Additional info and details about the ConcatRef is in the read_me file:

-    /fh/fast/ha_g/grp/reference/ConcatRef/read_me.txt
+    /fh/fast/ha_g/grp/reference/ConcatRef/read_me.txt (repository: scripts/read_me.txt)

 Second, to perform the mouse subtraction, I used the script here:

-    /fh/fast/ha_g/user/adoebley/ha_lab_scripts/bin/PDX_mouse_subtraction/mod_pipe_ConcatRef.sh
+    /fh/fast/ha_g/user/adoebley/ha_lab_scripts/bin/PDX_mouse_subtraction/mod_pipe_ConcatRef.sh (Github repository: scripts/mod_pipe_ConcatRef.sh)

-    This is a modified version of the pipe_ConcatRef.sh that you showed me on github.
+    This is a modified version of the pipe_ConcatRef.sh.
 In the script, I made notes on what everything does and all the changes I made so that it worked with my data.
+    See scripts/read_me.txt for more details

 Third, I made a snakemake: